 The MICR 336 lecture series typically includes lectures on:

 The MICR 336 lab classes will expose you to the use of molecular biology in biotechnology.
 In particular, during the 4-week lab course you will set up a gene for protein expression, express the protein in Escherichia coli and then purify the protein using a recombinant peptide tag built into the construct during cloning.
 You will also design your own process to isolate, express and purify a recombinant protein.

-There is no required text for this course but you will be directed to relevant scientific papers during lectures and you may like to read BR Glick and JJ Pasternak 2003 Molecular Biotechnology: Principles and applications of recombinant DNA.
-3rd Edition, ASM Press, which is held in the Science Library.
+There is no required text for this course but you will be directed to relevant scientific papers during lectures and you may like to read Molecular Biotechnology: Principles and applications of recombinant DNA by B.R.
+Glick and J.J.
+Pasternak, 2003 (3rd Edition), ASM Press, which is held in the Science Library.

 Students are encouraged to contact staff by email to make arrangements for a time to discuss course-related matters.

 For more information on this course, please contact Dr Sergio Morales.